wireservice/csvkit/examples/realdata/census_2000/README.txt

 Thus, to convert the fixed-width geographic header file to CSV, use:

-% in2csv -e iso-8859-1 -f fixed -s census2000_geo_schema.csv usgeo.pl > usgeo.csv
+% in2csv -e iso-8859-1 -f fixed -s census2000_geo_schema.csv usgeo.upl > usgeo.csv

 As is standard with csvkit tools, the output csv is UTF-8 encoded.
+To see that it worked, try:

+% csvcut -c 64 usgeo.csv

+This will print the NAME column to STDOUT.

 The documentation for that dataset notes, "The geographic header record is standard across all electronic data products from Census 2000."
 Therefore, the same schema can also be used to convert